izzymg/fantasy/README.md

 `npm install` to pull in dependencies, you may need `npm i node-gyp -g` if it fails on windows due to bcrypt or sharp

-## Frontend
+## Deploying

-PHP SSR to come

 [Get the Vue.JS frontend here](https://github.com/izzymg/zv)

-Grab a process manager like pm2 and put server.js under it.
+Grab a process manager like pm2 and put fantasy.js under it if that's your style, or roll with docker etc.

 ## API routes